laurencebrwn/mice-exploration-tool/README.md

 ## ExVi - Demo WebApp
 [The ExVi Demo WebApp](https://github.com/laurencebrwn/mice-exploration-tool/tree/demo) is a lightweight version of ExVi for demo use.

-The ExVi Demo WebApp can be accessed from any device anywhere in the world [here](https://met.azurewebsites.net/).
+~~The ExVi Demo WebApp can be accessed from any device anywhere in the world [here](https://met.azurewebsites.net/).~~ <- Hosting ceased, if needed, please host your own WebApp.

 Limitations of the Demo  WebApp include:
 * No DICOM viewer.